esemkej/cards_manager/README.md

 ---

-## What's new: v0.15.0-alpha
+## What's new: v0.15.1-alpha
-- UI Overhaul and modernization
-- Dark theme
-- Full migration to Android Studio
-- Performance and stability improvements
-- Minor bug fixes across the app
+- Bugs and fixes
-- General quality-of-life improvements
+- As per usual